RetroAchievements/docs/docs/developer-docs/devquests.md

 :::

 ::: warning Opt-In Quest
-You must have developoed sets for 10 or more supported platforms before opt-in.
-Opt-In to this quest by notifying us on [`#devquest`](https://discord.com/channels/310192285306454017/310195377993416714) channel on discord or sending a message to the DevQuest account
+You must have developed sets for 10 or more supported platforms before opt-in.
+Opt-In to this quest by notifying us on [`#devquest`](https://discord.com/channels/310192285306454017/310195377993416714) channel on Discord or sending a message to the DevQuest account
 :::

 1. This quest is awarded in sweeps; do not ping claims or completions.
 Any set will be counted as long as it meets the requirements, even if used for another DevQuest or if it was made while a Jr. Dev.